 Learning Outcomes:

-This program is ideal for medical professionals, conservationists, and tactical field personnel, as well as individuals passionate about wildlife conservation and emergency response.
 Participants will leave equipped with the skills and knowledge to make a meaningful impact on wildlife protection efforts while advancing their professional expertise.

 This program is a comprehensive journey into the skill and art of tactical man tracking.
 Designed to provide essential techniques and knowledge, participants will learn how to locate and follow a quarry or person by analyzing footprints and environmental clues.
 This foundational training is ideal for those aiming to contribute to anti-poaching efforts or safely navigate dangerous game habitats.